 The value of community engagement

-Max helped remind us that we sometimes forget it is communities, not just organisations, that define public value.
+We sometimes forget it is communities, not just organisations, that define public value.
 As such, the extent to which public value is delivered will be judged by the community.
 For all public sector agencies, the community is either directly or indirectly the main customer and stakeholder, making community engagement vitally important.
 However, there are some common issues organisations may run into when trying to engage communities.
 Below are the 4 key challenges we’ve come across, along with some suggestions for making your engagement activities a success.

 Challenge 1: Letting fear, not opportunity, shape engagement

 A number of organisations understand the need to engage communities but may be reluctant because of the expectations it can raise, especially organisations that face significant public scrutiny.

 Sometimes organisations will promote an engagement exercise as ‘collaborative’ because it comes across as positive, when in reality the intention is limited to informing or consulting stakeholders about something.
 Organisations should not underestimate the mis-match of expectations this sets with the community.
 At best, this can come off as disorganised and at worst, it can appear as intentionally misleading.

 Achieving success: Understand your approach, plan it, and commit to it

 - Clearly define your purpose and what the goals of engagement are

 - Research, plan and assess risk to overcome concerns about ‘unknowns’.
 Take the time to think through your approach and the strategies you will use to work through any complex or sensitive issues

 - Identify what the organisation is willing to commit itself to before making promises about the engagement approach